lpaulovt/dev-finances/README.md

 ## :sparkles: New Features

-- Visual card to alert the user about your financial health;
+- A card to alert the user about your financial health;
 - Dark Theme;
 - Filter transactions (Date and type);
 - Download Csv file of your transactions;